SkillsFundingAgency/dfc-servicetaxonomy-editor/Documentation/Content.md

 Replace Content Definitions can be used to create or entirely replace the existing content definition.
 The definition after the import matches what is in the recipe.

+Note: there seems to be an issue with `ReplaceContentDefinition` steps not working correctly.
+Further investigation is required.

 * Delete Content Definitions `DeleteContentDefinition`

 Delete Content Definitions is used to remove existing content definitions.